 Below are some of our current priorities areas and federal advocacy activities.
 You can also access an archive of past accomplishments and comments letters.

 Health Care System Challenges

-Led model FDA patient engagement meeting: On March 17, 2016, the FDA held a daylong public meeting, Patient-Focused Drug Development for Psoriasis, focused exclusively on psoriasis.
+To increase patient engagement in the development of these new therapies, the NPF led a patient engagement meeting with the Food and Drug Administration (FDA).
+On March 17, 2016, the FDA held a daylong public meeting, Patient-Focused Drug Development for Psoriasis, focused exclusively on psoriasis.
 This meeting provided individuals with psoriasis the opportunity to share their perspectives on the impact of psoriasis on their everyday lives, treatment approaches, and how and why they make decisions about their treatment.

 To stay in touch with the latest news on these federal programs, as well as updates on ways you can engage your Members of Congress on our priorities, make sure to sign up for NPF’s advocacy alerts.